Kipkerich/Kipkerich/README.md

 - 🔭 I’m currently working on developing dynamic websites such as e-commrce and lms then integrate a ML model to it
 - 🌱 I’m currently learning python,django, data cleaning using python and fundamentals of cloud computing
-- 👯 I’m looking to collaborate on projects that requires integration of  simple ML model
+- 👯 I’m looking to collaborate on projects that involves development of dynamic web applications
 - 🤔 I’m looking for help with people proefficient in computer security to show me how to secure the applications I develop
 - 💬 Ask me about front end development, fundamentals of back end development
 - 📫 How to reach me: jaykipkerich@gmail.com
-- ⚡ Fun fact: The first website ever created was info.cern.ch, which went live on August 6, 1991.
-It was created by Sir Tim Berners-Lee, a British computer scientist who is often credited as the inventor of the World Wide Web
+- ⚡ Quote: Be willing to fail if you want to learn anything new